Keeping your brain healthy

 - Helps the brain grow new brain cells (neurons).
 Exercise appears to slow age-related brain shrinkage and maintain the cognitive abilities that diminish with age.
 Studies suggest that this is because regular exercise helps spur the growth of new neurons.

 - Helps prevent stroke and some forms of dementia.
 Exercise helps lower your blood pressure.
-High blood pressure damages the arteries that supply blood to the brain, which in turn can cause stroke, mild cognitive impairment (trouble with understanding and memory) and dementia as you get older.
+High blood pressure damages the arteries that supply blood to the brain, which in turn can cause stroke, trouble with understanding and memory, and dementia as you get older.

-You don’t need to take up marathon running - exercise as simple as taking a walk every day can help you build a better brain.
+You don’t need to take up marathon running –– simply taking a walk every day can help you build a better brain.

 Here are some ways to use your brain every day, from the Alzheimer’s Foundation:

 - Stay curious and involved